-The facility has forty-nine full and part-time staff members including the Program Administrator and Program Director.
+The facility has thirty-seven (37) full and part-time staff members including the Program Manager.
 The auditor was able to talk with agency leadership, specialized interviews, and random staff members during the onsite visit, which includes:

 - PREA Coordinator

 - VP of Administration and Legal Counsel

 - Executive VP of Administrative Services and Business Relations

 - Human Resource Director

 - Administrative Investigators

 - Program Manager

-- Program Administrator
+- Program Coordinator

-- Nurse

 - Crisis Counselor

 - Risk of Victimization/Abusiveness screener

 - Retaliation monitor

 - SART team members

 - First Responders (security and non-security)

 - PREA education facilitators

-- Intake RS

 The auditor also interviewed random staff members from both programming and security.
 Security staff from all shifts were interviewed.
-Due to the staff size, the auditor was unable to interview the required twelve random staff members.
 Several staff members were responsible for more than one specialized area.